I. Examples of Sonic Citizenship

 1.1.
 The Nation: Community Singing as Sonic Citizenship

 During the pandemic we experienced or heard news reports of how citizens came together through singing and sound making to help each other get through the crisis.
-People cheered for healthcare workers as they walked to and from work, banged pots and pans together at set intervals to express their appreciation for the healthcare system and sang together from balconies to break the forced isolation.
+People cheered for healthcare workers as they walked to and from work, banged pots and pans together at set intervals to express their appreciation for the healthcare system, and sang together from balconies to break the forced isolation.
 In Denmark, the most common tendency was local citizens organizing sing-alongs from balconies and backyards.
-This was soon picked up at the national level as the Danish Broadcasting Corporation launched the communal sing-along broadcast Fælles – hver for sig(Together – while apart) with the desire to bring Danes together in pandemic times through, as the title of the program says: “All the songs we know and love” (Nielsen 2021).
+This was soon picked up at the national level as the Danish Broadcasting Corporation launched the communal sing-along broadcast Fælles – hver for sig [Together – while apart] with the desire to bring Danes together in pandemic times through, as the title of the program says, “All the songs we know and love” (Nielsen 2021).

 Returning, however, to the Danish context during the pandemic, the picture is not clear-cut.
 At first glance, the sing-along broadcasts seem to have been a positive experience for many people, perhaps especially for families who saw it as an opportunity to sing together.
-However, because the expressed community was expressed as a television program, the national community was mediated and planned: there was no shared rhythm and no synchronization of the voices sounding out from private living rooms and, thus, no one was really listened to, and no one was really heard.
+However, because the constructed community was expressed as a television program, the national community was mediated and disconnected: there was no shared rhythm and no synchronization of the voices sounding out from private living rooms and, thus, no one was really listened to, and no one was really heard.
 Sociologist Benedict Anderson proposes that the nation is an imagined political community because we do not know the other community members but presume a relationality to them.
-Regardless of any inequalities, most often we conceive the nation as a “deep, horizontal comradeship” (Andersen 2006: 5-7): language, imagery, singing as well as everyday social practices play pivotal roles in establishing this imagined community, as elucidated by Michael Billig's notion of “banal nationalism” (Billig 1995).
-This notion refers to the often-unnoticed ways in which the sense of the established nation states is reproduced from day to day, for instance when we sing the national anthem at a football match.
+Regardless of any inequalities, most often we conceive the nation as a “deep, horizontal comradeship” (Andersen 2006: 5-7): language, imagery, singing, as well as everyday social practices, play pivotal roles in establishing this imagined community, as elucidated by Michael Billig's notion of “banal nationalism” (Billig 1995).
+This notion refers to the often-unnoticed ways in which the sense of the established nation state is reproduced over and over, for instance when we sing the national anthem at a football match.
 As the Danish ethnographer Tine Damholt concludes in her analysis of the use of communal singing in citizenship ceremonies: "Citizenship is not just something that flows through the person passively and inclusively.
 It is also something you do” (Damholt 2008: 56-65).
 Fælles – hver for sig was not overtly nationalistic.
 It did, however, aim to instigate this banal, everyday nationalism to reinforce the sense of a national “we” – a deep, horizontal comradeship which in this context exclusively encompassed Danes who love and know the same songs.
 The TV-show had in that sense an instrumental goal: to bring the Danes together through specific Danish songs.

-At the same time as the broadcast aired, there was a tense relationship between the state and certain groups of citizens who protested against the imposed COVID-19 restrictions, because they felt these restrictions curtailed citizens' sense of freedom.
+During the time that the broadcast was airing, there was a tense relationship between the state and certain groups of citizens who protested against the imposed COVID-19 restrictions, because they felt these restrictions curtailed citizens' sense of freedom.
 This tension sharply contrasted with the unified national “we” implied in the sing along programs.
-The Danish composer Niels Lyhne Løkkegaard addressed this dissonance in his artwork “Sing Along!”
-(You’re either with us or against us) (2020), where he underscored the potential exclusionary nature of community singing and their implied homogeneous communities by vacuum-packing the popular national songbook Højskolesangbogen typically used in communal singing.
-Hereby, Løkkegaard highlighted that, for some, the broadcasts created a saturated community bubble, while others perceived them as a claustrophobic vacuum.
+The Danish composer Niels Lyhne Løkkegaard addressed this dissonance in his artwork Sing Along! (you’re either with us or against us) (2020), where he underscored the potential exclusionary nature of community singing and their implied homogeneous communities by vacuum-packing the popular national songbook Højskolesangbogen typically used in communal singing.
+In a description of the work, Løkkegaard highlights that, for some, the broadcasts created "a saturated community bubble," while others perceived them as "a claustrophobic vacuum" (see website description).